DavyGuo/davyguo.github.io/_posts/2014-3-3-Hello-World.md

 Poisson distribution is one of the most common discrete probability distribution.
 It was published by French mathematician SimÃ©on Denis Poisson, and named after him.

-If we tried to use one sentence to describe Poisson distribution in a general way, it will be âhow many times a certain event can happen in a given timeâ.
+If we tried to use one sentence to describe Poisson distribution in a general way, it will be "how many times a certain event can happen in a given time".
 Sounds easy, right?
 Let us take a look at follow real life case:

 * 2 phone calls are made to customer service per minute on average
 * 40 bags of rice are sold in a supermarket every day on average